2011 Bucyrus 200: Race

 Pole sitter Michael McDowell led the first lap of the race.
 The first incident of the day did not take long as it happened on lap 2 when Ricky Stenhouse Jr. made contact with Reed Sorenson and both spun in turn 3.
 It happened right in front of J. R. Fitzpatrick who went through the grass to avoid Stenhouse and Sorenson.
 No caution flew as they got their cars back going again.
 The first caution flew on lap 7 when Doug Harrington spun in turn 12 and got stuck in the gravel traps.
 Michael McDowell won the race off of pit road but Steve Wallace, Elliott Sadler, Jason Bowles, Michael Annett, and Timmy Hill did not pit although Hill went to pit before the green flag and Wallace led the field to the restart on lap 10.
 On lap 11, Jacques Villeneuve took the lead from Wallace.
 On lap 13, Jason Bowles' car got loose in turn 11 and slid up the track into the wall and taking out one of the Bucyrus signs.
 On lap 14, Trevor Bayne's car spun in turn 1 but no caution was thrown as Bayne got rolling again.
 On lap 15, Michael McDowell took the lead from Villeneuve.
 On lap 17, Billy Johnson spun in turn 5 and no caution flew as he got his car rolling.
 On that same lap, McDowell came into pit handing the lead to a veteran road course ringer in Ron Fellows.
 On lap 20, Doug Harrington spun out of turn 6 but did not bring out a caution as he got rolling again.
 The second caution flew when Kevin Conway spun in turn 1 on lap 21 and got stuck in the gravel trap.
 Some drivers went in to pit like Fellows while others stayed out because they pitted under green like McDowell and McDowell led the field to the restart on lap 25.
 On the restart, Jacques Villeneuve took the lead from McDowell in turn 5.
-Unfortunetly for Villeneuve, he would be penalized for changing lanes before they reached the start finish line on the restart handing the lead to Michael McDowell once again.
+Unfortunately for Villeneuve, he would be penalized for changing lanes before they reached the start finish line on the restart handing the lead to Michael McDowell once again.